pyouss/WalT-SDMFW-Log-Reg/README.md

 - `./configure localhost` - Configures the system to use the localhost
 - `./configure user <user> server <server>` - Configures the system to use a specific user and server
 - `./configure add <node_name>` - Adds a node to the system
-- `./configure sync` - Synchronizes the system
+- `./configure sync` - Synchronizes the configurations with all the nodes.
 - `./configure unlock` - Unlocks the system
 - `./configure show` - Shows the current configuration
 - `./configure -h or ./configure --help` - Show the help message and exit